tcltk/tcl/doc/markdown/unload.md

 # Description

-This command tries to unload shared libraries previously loaded with [load] from the application's address space.  *fileName* is the name of the file containing the library file to be unload;  it must be the same as the filename provided to [load] for loading the library.
+This command tries to unload shared libraries previously loaded with [load] from the application's address space.  *fileName* is the name of the file containing the library file unload;  it must be the same as the filename provided to [load] for loading the library.
 The *prefix* argument is the prefix (as determined by or passed to [load]), and is used to compute the name of the unload procedure; if not supplied, it is computed from *fileName* in the same manner as [load].
 The *interp* argument is the path name of the interpreter from which to unload the package (see the [interp] manual entry for details); if *interp* is omitted, it defaults to the interpreter in which the **unload** command was invoked.

 If the initial arguments to **unload** start with **-** then they are treated as switches.
 The following switches are currently supported:

 [-nocomplain]{.lit}
 : Suppresses all error messages.
 If this switch is given, **unload** will never report an error.

-[-keeplibrary]{.lit}
+**-keeplibrary**
 : This switch will prevent **unload** from issuing the operating system call that will unload the library from the process.

-[--]{.lit}
+**--**
 : Marks the end of switches.
 The argument following this one will be treated as a *fileName* even if it starts with a **-**.